Fire Services Long Service Medals

-First awarded in 1971, "The Fire Services Long Service Medal" is an expression of public appreciation for the dedication and hard work of members of the Ontario Fire Services.
-It is officially recognized by the Province and is included in the Fire Protection and Prevention Act, 1997.
-Members of full-time and volunteer fire departments can qualify for the medal.
+First awarded in 1971, "The Fire Services Long Service Medal" is an expression of public appreciation for the dedication and hard work of Ontario fire fighters.
+It is officially recognized by the province and is included in the Fire Protection and Prevention Act, 1997.
+Both full-time and volunteer fire fighters can qualify for the medal.

-Besides the medal, recipients are also presented with a citation, which includes their name and the signature of the Fire Marshal of Ontario.
+Besides the medal, recipients are also presented with a citation, which includes their name and signature of the Fire Marshal of Ontario.
 There are no citations prepared for service bar recipients.

 Her Majesty The Queen signed Letters Patent creating the Fire Services Exemplary Service Medal on August 29, 1985.